azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ```PowerShell
 Get-ExecutionPolicy -Scope CurrentUser
 ```
-If you run above command in the PS console, you will likely see that the policy level is either 'Restricted' or 'Undefined'.
+Incase you run above command in the PS console, you will likely see that the policy level is either 'Restricted' or 'Undefined'.
 For AzSK cmdlets to run, it needs to be set to 'RemoteSigned'.
 To resolve this issue run the following command in your PS console:
 ```PowerShell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser